-An advanced project-oriented course focused on the mastery of an integrated electronic production environment using a wide variety of hardware and software.
-Emphasis is placed on advanced techniques in MIDI sequencing with audio production.
-These techniques are applied in a series of projects including orchestral emulation, music and sound design for animation, and remixes of existing vocal tracks.
-Supporting topics include advanced real-time control of synthesis parameters, manipulation of musical time and tempo, and effectively working with various rhythmic feels.
+Building on concepts and skills developed in EP-225, this advanced, project-oriented course focuses on mastering an electronic music production environment using a wide variety of hardware and software.
+Emphasis is placed on integrating advanced MIDI sequencing techniques with audio production.
+These techniques are applied in a series of projects that include, music and sound design for animation, remixing and developing original electronic music.
+Topics include advanced real-time control of synthesis parameters, spotting to picture, manipulation of musical time and tempo, and effectively working with various rhythmic feels.
 Special attention will be paid to integrating hardware instruments and controllers in a software-based DAW production environment.

-This course is a portfolio development workshop focusing on interactive media.
-Weekly assignments will build fluency in file formats, encoding tools, and authoring platforms.
-Through successful completion of these projects, students will become adept in the basics of video preparation, audio for online and DVD formats, and Flash interface design.
+This course is a portfolio development workshop focusing on interactive web technologies.
+Weekly assignments will build fluency in file formats, encoding tools, and authoring platforms, as well as basic coding for the Web.
+Through successful completion of these projects, students will become adept at the basics of website design and development, preparing audio and video examples of their work for web delivery.

 A creative study of the musical aesthetics involved with composing and arranging in a wide range of popular Indian musical genres, including pop songs, remix hits, and classical forms.
 Utilizing a variety of electronic programming and production techniques, students will complete a series of guided projects that effectively demonstrate the contemporary application of Indian ragas, musical instrumentation, and popular stylistic repertoire.